nathkrill/raudaia/Campaigns/Qs in R/Scene 4.md

 He doesn't find anything but spiders, so continues on through the next tunnel.

 The tunnel goes on, the darkness seeming to stretch on forever.

+After some time walking, the tunnel opens up to another cavern.
+This cavern is lined with a rough brick wall, and has various workbenches.
+I approach quietly.

+Delve the Depths + shadow => weak hit

+Reveal a Danger: Environmental Hazard

+The room is empty, and appears to be a dead-end.
+I examine the wall closely, remembering the note I found before.
+Are there torches on the wall?
+Yes

+I go left-to-right, finding the second torch.
+I look for a cracked brick.

+Gather Information: Miss

+There is no cracked brick to be found.
+As I scrabble along the wall, I hear footsteps coming down the passage.

+I try to find a place to hide.

+Face Danger: Strong Hit!

+I duck under a desk close by the the right curve of the wall and hide.

+A small group of 4 bandits come into the room.
+Do I recognise them from the training room?
+Yes.

+They file into the room, discussing their training session.
+Do they open the secret door?
+Yes.

+One of them finds the cracked brick I had been looking for and presses hard on it.
+A loud grating noise sounds through the chamber as a portion of the brick wall opens inward by a hinge.
+The bandits go into the tunnel one-by-one.

+I dive in behind them, trying to get into the door before it closes.

+Face Danger: Strong hit

+I slide into the doorway as it snaps shut on some kind of spring.
+I'm left in a dark tunnel sloping downward.

+ I head down the tunnel, slowly and quietly.

+Move: Delve the Depths

+As I slowly creep along, suddenly there is a loud creaking and cracking.
+Dust and rocks begin to fall from the ceiling.

+Is the collapse ahead?
+No.

+I quickly creep back to the tunnel entrance, to find that it is well and truly blocked by a collapsed ceiling.

+As I inspect the pile of rubble in the way, I hear voices as the bandits start coming back up the tunnel.

+With nowhere to hide, I crouch down in the shadow and prepare to ambush them.

+Secure Advantage: Weak hit

+ As they come up the tunnel, I suddenly leap forward and lash out with a rope-blade.

+Enter the Fray: Weak hit - Take initiative

+Strike: Weak hit

+My blade goes right into his eye, and he falls to the ground.
+As I pull the ribbon to get the blade back, the others rush forward.
+The first raises his sword.
+I slide beneath his legs.

+Face Danger: +1 danger sense +1 agile => Strong Hit!

+The sword comes down behind me and I slide and stand now between 2 of them.

+I spin and slice 2 blades at once at each of them.

+Strike: Weak hit.

+They both go down, blood gushing from their necks.
+The final one charges at me.
+I kick off the wall to get behind him.

+Face Danger: +1 Agile +1 Danger Sense
+Weak Hit.
+He doesn't hit me, and I land behind him.
+He spins to face me before I can attack.
+We both go for each other together.

+Clash: burn momentum for weak hit

+We both take a blow, my dagger going into his chest and his sword striking my arm.

+Turn the Tide (Strike): +1 Weak hit
+My blade sinks into his other chest.
+He raises his arm to hack me away.
+I kick off his chest and backflip away.

+Face Danger: +1 Agile: Weak hit

+I land just infront of him.
+He comes at me again as I go to roll between his legs.

+Face Danger: +1 Agile: Strong Hit!

+I come up behind him and rush away to get out of his range.

+Secure Advantage: Strong hit! (+1)

+I turn back and fling both daggers at him as he begins to turn around.

+Strike: +1 : Weak hit.

+They both hit, but he keeps coming.
+I dodge around him again.

+Face Danger: +1 Weak hit

+I again avoid his attack, but he reaches out to grab me as I fly past.

+Face Danger: +1 Strong Hit

+He grabs air and stumbles forward.
+I spin and throw out the ribbon as a lasso.

+Constrict: burn momentum for strong hit with match!

+The lasso tightens around his neck.
+I pull tight around his throat and pull.

+Strike: +2 Strong hit!
+End the fight: Weak hit.

+He falls down, his neck broken.
+I did not enjoy that. -1 spirit.

+I rush on down the tunnel, not really worried about sneaking now.

+Further down the tunnel I find what the bandits were running from.
+The colaspse had broken open gas pockets in the walls and a thick cloud of acrid air hits my lungs.

+I run on, trying to hold my breath.

+Face Danger: Strong hit

+I hold my breath and run through it easily.
+I keep going.
+The tunnel cramps up and I have to squeeze between small gaps in the tunnel.

+Face Danger: +1 Weak hit.

+I squeeze through the gaps.
+The pressing rock gives me a moment of panic.

+I run down and come to a another chamber.

+Is it occupied?
+No.

+It's a chamber that has clearly gone through a lot of excavation.
+At the far end is a wooden doorway, with light coming from behind it.
+An exit!

+Before I leave, I look for something to help me destroy this place.

+Gather Information: Burn momemntum for weak hit.

+Oracle Hide Freedom